timkomate/weather-monitor/README.md

 ## Prerequisites

-- Python: Make sure you have Python installed on your system.
-You can download and install Python from the official [Python website](https://www.python.org/downloads/).
+- Python 3.x installed on your system.
+- An active API key from OpenWeatherMap.
+You can sign up for an API key on their [website](https://home.openweathermap.org/users/sign_up).

 ## Usage